ord4/isp-term-project/docs/report.md

-*This is a work in progress document*
 # Interactive Timeline Creator
-*TODO: Create header with necessary project information*

-This is a project by: Orion Davis and Tim Synder
+Internet Systems Programming Term Project by Orion Davis and Tim Snyder

 ### Introduction
 This project is a web application that will allow users to create